Updated on August 22, 2022

 As mentioned earlier, whether you pursue a fault or no-fault divorce in Texas will have a major impact on the outcome of your case.
 For example, your marital assets may not be split equally if your spouse files for a fault divorce on the grounds of adultery and can prove that you had an extramarital affair.

-As its name implies, a fault divorce requires the Petitioner (the spouse filing an Original Petition for Divorce) to prove that the other spouse (the Respondent) is somehow responsible for the destruction of their marriage.
+A fault divorce requires the Petitioner (the spouse filing an Original Petition for Divorce) to prove that the other spouse (the Respondent) is responsible for the destruction of their marriage.
+Some wronged spouses gain comfort and closure from identifying their partners as being responsible for the divorce.
+Divorce is an emotional journey, and considering your feelings is always valid.

-A no-fault divorce, on the other hand, does not require either party to assign fault for the dissolution of marriage.
+On the other hand, a no-fault divorce does not require either party to assign fault for the dissolution of marriage.
 However, you still need grounds for a no-fault divorce in Texas.

 Whether you are seeking a fault or no-fault divorce, it is best to contact a Williamson County divorce lawyer to understand how to proceed in your particular situation.